 Admission to the Minor - Students must apply for the minor through their respective schools, either Wharton or the College.
 (For the College, please contact Ms. Claire Ingulli in the Psychology Department).
 Applicants must have completed or be in the process of completing the statistics requirement.
 The respective Chair of the Minor will review and approve these applications.
 The Minor is not intended for Marketing Majors at Wharton.

-Psychology majors (class of 2012 and later) may minor in Consumer Psychology.
+Psychology majors may minor in Consumer Psychology.

 College Students who wish to minor in Consumer Psychology must count two of the four required psychology courses toward only the Consumer Psychology minor (and toward no other major or minor.)